LaravelDaily/Booking-Com-Simulation-Laravel/course/06-property-apartment-rooms.md

     ];
 ```

 So this was a simple part.
-Now, other rooms with beds, that structure will be more complicated.
+Now, in other rooms with beds, that structure will be more complicated.

 I suggest this logic: